-The Complainant's trademarks "INTESA" and "INTESA SANPAOLO" are distinctive and well known all around the world.
-The fact that the Respondent has registered a domain name that is confusingly similar to them indicates that the Respondent had knowledge of the Complainant's trademark at the time of registration of the disputed domain name.
-In addition, if the Respondent had carried even a basic Google search in respect of the wordings "INTESA" and "INTESA SANPAOLO", the same would have yielded obvious references to the Complainant.
+The Complainant's trademarks "INTESA SANPAOLO" and "INTESA" are distinctive and well known all around the world.
+The fact that the Respondent has registered three domain names that are confusingly similar to it indicates that the Respondent had knowledge of the Complainant's trademarks at the time of registration of the disputed domain names.
+In addition, if the Respondent had carried even a basic Google search in respect of the wordings "INTESA SANPAOLO" and "INTESA", the same would have yielded obvious references to the Complainant.
 The Complainant submits an extract of a Google search in support of its allegation.
-This raises a clear inference of knowledge of the Complainant's trademark on the part of the Respondent.
-Therefore, it is more than likely that the domain name at issue would not have been registered if it were not for Complainant's trademark.
-This is a clear evidence of registration of the domain name in bad faith.
+This raises a clear inference of knowledge of the Complainant's trademark on the part of the

+Respondent.
+Therefore, it is more than likely that the domain names at issue would not have been registered if it were not for Complainant's trademark.
+This is a clear evidence of registration of the disputed domain names in bad faith.

-In addition, the disputed domain name is not used for any bona fide offerings.
-More particularly, there are present circumstances indicating that the Respondent has registered or acquired the domain name primarily for the purpose of selling, renting, or otherwise transferring the domain name registration to the Complainant who is the owner of the trademark or service mark or to a competitor of Complainant, for valuable consideration in excess of the Respondent's documented out-of-pocket costs directly related to the domain name (par.
+In addition, the disputed domain names are not used for any bone fide offerings.
+More particularly, there are present circumstances indicating that, by using the domain names, the Respondent has registered or acquired the disputed domain names primarily for the purpose of selling, renting, or otherwise transferring the domain names registration to the Complainant who is the owner of the trademark or service mark or to a competitor of Complainant, for valuable consideration in excess of the Respondent's documented out-of-pocket costs directly related to the disputed domain names (par.
 4(b)(i) of the Policy).

-The disputed domain name is not used for any bone fide offerings, even if it is connected to a web page without particular active contents, by now.
+The disputed domain names are not used for any bone fide offerings, even if they are connected to a Registrar's web page without particular active contents, by now.
 In fact, countless UDRP decisions confirmed that the passive holding of a domain name with knowledge that the domain name infringes another party's trademark rights is evidence of bad faith registration and use (see, in this regard, Telstra Corporation Limited v.
 Nuclear Marshmallows, WIPO Case No. D2000-0003, enclosed as Annex E, and also the panels' consensus view on this point, as reflected in the "WIPO Overview of WIPO Views on Selected UDRP Questions" at paragraph 3.2.).